Last updated on Feb. 10, 2026 at 01:48 p.m.

 Illinois Public Media announced the launch of a new multi-media civic initiative and TV Program called “Teen Summit 2.0: The Remix” on Jan.
 29, which is dedicated to creating discussions and educating the next generation of civic leaders.

-The new initiative is expanding the legacy of Black Entertainment Television’s original “Teen Summit” in the ’90s and has the support of Sheila Johnson, co-founder of Black Entertainment Television and a University alum.
+The new initiative is expanding the legacy of Black Entertainment Television’s original “Teen Summit” in the ’90s and has the support of Sheila Johnson, cofounder of Black Entertainment Television and a University alum.

 Johnson stated in the announcement that the initiative creates a new chapter in expanding “Teen Summit’s” legacy.
 Since the initiative will take place at the University, she looks forward “to working with Illinois Public Media and the Teen Summit team throughout the launch and engaging with the exceptional teens who will shape its future.”

 Malaika McKee, professor in Education and the co-creator and executive producer of “Teen Summit 2.0: The Remix,” wrote in the announcement that the initiative is meant to bring more perspectives to complex issues.
+She went on to write that the initiative will allow them “to honor the legacy of the original program while expanding its reach through public media, education and community-centered storytelling.”

 Reginald Hardwick, news & public affairs director at IPM and co-executive producer, shared that the show will air on WILL-TV and will consist of a four-episode pilot.